 To complete the Graduate Diploma of Business,

-- Students select 6 subjects from the Core Subjects list.
+- Students are to select two (2) elective subjects from the list below.

-- Students will study the course with the following study pattern, assuming no Recognition of Prior Learning (RPL) has been approved:
+- Students will study the course with the following study pattern, assuming no Credit Transfer has been approved:

 - 4 Core subjects in the first trimester